OpenOrienteering/mapper/georeferencing.md

 The **Datum** field shows the datum the geographic coordinates refer to.
 This is especially relevant for the longitude.

-The second last line in the Reference point section contains hyperlinks for opening the reference point in OpenStreetMap or in the World of O Maps directory.
+The second last line in the Reference point section contains a hyperlink for opening the reference point in OpenStreetMap.

 The last option in this section determines which coordinates will be recalculated and which stay equal when changing the coordinate reference system.